A quick guide to popular home loan types

 Depending on how much you borrow you can get a discount on the standard variable rate.
 Your Smartline mortgage broker can negotiate this with the lender.

-This means your interest rate is set for an agreed period of time – typically from one to five years.
+Your interest rate is set for an agreed period of time – typically from one to five years.
+A fixed rate loan:

 Basic home loan

 This is a ‘no frills’ product that offers a very low variable interest rate with little or no regular fees.
 However, if you want flexibility, such as a redraw facility, you may need to pay extra.